 - 1. Student Athletes must be registered at Legacy Christian Academy or registered in the alternative or home school program at Legacy Christian Academy. - 2.
 Student Athletes must be passing courses totaling 5 credit hours and carry at least a 2.0 GPA. - 3.
-Student Athletes must have a current physical on file in the athletic office before participating in any interscholastic sport including practice. - 4.
-Student Athletes must have a current Emergency Medical Authorization (EMA) form on file in the school office. - 5.
-Student Athletes and their parents must read and sign the OHSAA authorization form and the OHSAA Eligibility and Authorization Statement.
-These must be on file in the athletic office. - 6.
-Student Athletes and their parents must watch the OHSAA required video concerning Sudden Cardiac Arrest in Youth Athletes.
-After viewing the video, they must turn in the required signature form to the Athletic Office.
-(Lindsay's Law) - 7.
-Student Athletes and their parents must attend an OHSAA required preseason meeting which is held at the beginning of each season. - 8.
+Student athletes must be registered on Final Forms for each sport in which they are participation.
+They must be current in their registration which includes: Student Athletes must have a current Emergency Medical Authorization (EMA) form on file in the school office. - The accepted OHSAA physical form.
+This form must also be on file in the Athletic Office. - Updated health history and medical profile - The OHSAA Student Athlete Eligibility read and signed - The OHSAA required video concerning cardiac arrest viewed and form signed (Lindsey's Law) - The Athletic Syllabus read and signed - The concussion acknowledgement read and signed - The IMPACT testing consent signed and the test current for the student athlete - The OSHAA Authorization ready and signed - \Both the parent and the student athlete must complete the Final Forms registration in order for the student athlete to be eligible to participate. - 4.
+Student Athletes and their parents must attend an OHSAA required preseason meeting which is held at the beginning of each season. - 5.
 Legacy Christian Academy complies with the restrictions and requirements of the OHSAA regarding international student participation on our interscholastic teams.